 Magdalena Island

 Costanera de Punta Arenas - The tour heads to Punta Arenas pier, starting the sailing at 7:30 am.
-The journey to Isla Magdalena offers beautiful panoramic views, including fishermen’s coves, oil fields, and the mythical Island of Tierra del Fuego.
-Various bird species can be seen, and with luck, southern dolphins may appear near the boat.
+Travelers embark to journey to Isla Magdalena.

-Isla Magdalena - After a two-hour sail, the tour docks at Isla Magdalena, arriving at the Los Pingüinos Natural Monument.
-Here, visitors explore the habitat of over 120,000 Magellanic penguins, along with various bird and sea lion species.
-Paths lead from the coast to the island’s highest point, offering close views of the birds and their nests.
-Penguins arrive in mid-October for reproduction, nesting, and feather changes, ready to migrate north by mid-March.
-The Center for Environmental Interpretation and Faro offers incredible views of Magdalena Island from its steep stairs.
+Isla Magdalena - During navigation, travelers can enjoy beautiful panoramic views, including fishermen’s coves, oil fields, and the mythical Island of Tierra del Fuego.
+Various local bird species can be seen, and with luck, southern dolphins may appear near the boat.
+After two hours of sailing, the tour docks at Isla Magdalena, arriving at the Los Pingüinos Natural Monument.
+Here, visitors explore the habitat of over 120,000 Magellanic penguins, along with various bird species and sea lions.
+Paths lead from the coast to the island’s highest point, allowing close observation of these birds and their nests.
+Penguins arrive in mid-October, beginning their reproduction, nesting, and feather change, ready to migrate north by mid-March.
+The Center for Environmental Interpretation and Faro is located in this sector.
+Climbing the center’s steep stairs offers the most incredible view of Magdalena Island.

 Farewell